Topazoo/Flutter_Augment/README.md

 * ARKitNodes (AR objects) extended with tracking information and methods used by the model manager.
   * **Base/**
     * **base_model.dart:** The base attributes and methods that all models share.
+    * **graphics.dart:** Mixin to apply textures, colors, lighting and other graphics to models.
+    * **properties.dart:** Used to store the properties associated with a model.
   * **Shapes/**
     * **sphere.dart**